lynchaj/nhyodyne/Z80RAM3/ReadMe.md

 # Jumpers

 JP1 is Boot RAM Option.
-Pins 1-2 closed (default) for Boot enable assuming single ROM board present in system.
-Will cause lower 32KB ROM page to be present at power on or after reset.
-Only one ROM board per system can be boot enabled.
-Multiple ROM boards can be present but only one can be boot enabled and rest must have JP1 open or bus contention.
+Pins 1-2 closed (default) for Boot enable assuming single RAM board present in system.
+Will cause upper 32KB RAM page to be present at power on or after reset.
+Only one RAM board per system can be boot enabled.
+Multiple RAM boards can be present but only one can be boot enabled and rest must have JP1 open or bus contention.

 K2 is RAM size option.
 Pins 1-2 closed for 128KB RAMs (both RAM0 and RAM1) (default).
 Pins 2-3 closed for 512KB RAMs.